CharlesChiuGit/Logseq-Git-Sync-101/README.md

 Credits to @danieltomasz[^1], @Sawhney[^2], @Caps[^3] and @Abulafia[^4] for the workflow build up.
 And credits to @danzu[^5] for the incredicable diagram!

-fyi.
+FYI.
 Those IDs are IDs in [Logseq Discord Server](https://discord.gg/bZ2jF9taUg).

 [^1]: danieltomasz#5748
 [^2]: Sawhney#7320